Cultus Lake Waterpark

 Cultus Lake Waterpark is one of the three amusement parks operated by Destination Cultus in Cultus Lake, British Columbia, with the others being Cultus Lake Adventure Park and Splashdown Vernon.
-It claims to be the largest water park in the province, at 640 acre.
+It claims to be the largest water park in the province, at 6.4 acre.

 History

 The park has been operating since 1984.

 The park was temporarily closed in June 2020 due to the COVID-19 pandemic but reopened on July 1 with increased precautions.

+On June 15, 2026, 12 children were injured and hospitalized after an electrical incident on one of the water attractions.
+The children injured were hurt after touching a railing while waiting to go on the Zero to 60 ride.
+All of the kids have since been discharged from the hospital.
+As of June 20th, 2026, site wide inspections are being conducted and officials at the park state that all tickets for June are currently being refunded, and that the park is hoping to re-open in July.

 Rides

 As of 2023, the park has 17 separate attractions: